 - Implement outlier detection and elimination throughout the year.
 We will look out for organizations that are driving topline results disproportionately.
 If we detect such organizations, we’ll review whether to include or eliminate them in 2021 reporting.

 Eager to dive into the technical details?
-We’ll share more information about these methods and reporting changes in an upcoming post.
+Get more information about these methods and reporting changes.

 The Quarterly Report can be accessed via our online dashboard: https://data.givingtuesday.org/fep-report/